gkowal/Particle-Acceleration-tutorial/README.md

 - copy the executable file `paccel.x` to directory `../02_Bmirror/`: `cp ./paccel.x ../02_Bmirror/`,
 - go to directory `../02_Bmirror/`: `cd  ../02_Bmirror/`.

-Additionally, to the runtime parameters described in the previous tutorial, you can changed one parameter more in file `params.in`:
+Additionally to all runtime parameters described in the previous tutorial you can also change:
 - `bamp` - determines the eccentricy of the magnetic field loop; if `bamp = 0.0` the loop is perpectly circular; for `bamp > 0` it is elongated toward the X direction;

+**Task to do**: As in the previous tutorial, change some of these parameters and visualize the particle trajectory.
+- Determine the Larmor radius in each case using the data from file `./output.dat`.
+- Determine the moments at which the particle changes the direction of parallel motion.
+- Determine the mirror effect condition considering conversation of the magnetic moment and total energy.

 In order to visualize the trajectory, energy or velocity components (parallel and perpendicular to the local field) you can use provided GNUPlot scripts: `plot_trajectory.gpl`, `plot_energy.gpl`, `plot_velocity.gpl`

-**Task to do**: As in the previous tutorial, change some of these parameters and visualize the particle trajectory.
-Determine the Larmor radius in each case using the data from file `./output.dat`.
-Determine the mirror effect condition.

-## Tutorial 3 - Proton motion in a turbulent magnetic field.
+## Tutorial 3 - Proton motion in turbulent magnetic field.

 In this tutorial we integrate and visualize motion of a proton in turbulent magnetic field taking into account the turbulent plasma motion (electric field generated by moving plasma).
 For this, we need external data stored in the FITS format, which are available in the subdirectory `~/Particle_Acceleration/03_Bturbulent/`.

+In order to add support for FITS files, we need to download and compile the CFITSIO library:
+- download the recent version of CFITSIO library: `wget -c http://heasarc.gsfc.nasa.gov/FTP/software/fitsio/c/cfitsio3410.tar.gz`,
+- unpack it: `tar xzvf cfitsio3410.tar.gz`,
+- go to directory cfitsio: `cd cfitsio`,
+- configure the library sources: `./configure`,
+- compile the library sources: `make`,
+- copy the library to paccell directory: `cp ./libcfitsio.a ../00_paccel_code/`

+Now, you can continue with the PAccel code compilation:
+- go to `./00_paccel code/`,
+- call `make clean` in the terminal,
+- make sure the line `TEST=` in make.config is set to `N`,
+- compile the code: `make`,
+- copy the executable file `paccel.x` to directory `../03_Bturbulent/`: `cp ./paccel.x ../03_Bturbulent/`,
+- go to directory `../03_Bturbulent/`: `cd  ../03_Bturbulent/`.
+- run the paccel executable: `./paccel.x`

+**Task to do**: Change the initial position and velocity of particle some of these parameters and visualize the particle trajectory.
+- Write a script in python to calculate the particle energy gain/loss rate and plot how it changes over time (to read ASCII data you can use subroutine [numpy.loadtxt](https://docs.scipy.org/doc/numpy/reference/generated/numpy.loadtxt.html)).
+- Determine the mean energy gain rate.

 ## Tutorial 4 - Analysis of the statistical properties of ensemble of test particles.